blaa/orgassist/README.md

 Calendar
 -----------
-It's a "Core" plugin since its existence is a depedency of other plugins.
+"Core" plugin - required by org and exchange plugin.

 It manages a list of dated events with a state (TODO, DONE, etc.) in a common format.
-For this events, generates notifications and agenda views.
+For this events, it generates notifications and agenda views.

+Planned: Incremental search over events.

 Org
 -----------